rstudio/keras3/docs/dev/reference/op_geomspace.md

 - axis:

   Axis in the result along which samples are stored.
+This matters only when `start` or `stop` is array-like.
 Defaults to `1`, the first axis.
   The Torch backend does not support this argument.

 ## Value